Siargao ultimate guide! What to do and where to stay guide for non-surfers.

 You’ve nearly reached the end of this article!
-I appreciate your interest in Siargao and that i desire you will like it there as an awful lot as I did!
+I appreciate your interest in Siargao and that I desire you will like it there as an awful lot as I did!
 The island is so much greater than just surfing.
 Siargao is a chunk of heaven.
-It have become certainly one of my favored locations inside the Philippines, and i will without a doubt go back for a third time.
-Who knows, perhapssubsequent time i will try surfing… See you!
+It has become certainly one of my favored locations inside the Philippines, and I will without a doubt go back for the third time.
+Who knows, perhaps subsequent time I will try surfing… See you!

 Thank you for reading!